Fender Princeton Chorus Specifications

 At a modest 51 Watts RMS, this solid state guitar amplifier is a good choice for small venues / clubs (see note below re: power amplifier THD @ full output).
 This amp can provide everything from a sweet and lush stereo chorus, to a tasty rock lead guitar sound, without the need for effects pedals.
 All in a sturdy, compact and relatively easy to transport package.

 As mentioned on the Maton MS500 Mastersound page, I purchased the Fender Princeton Chorus, in part, because it happened to work exceptionally well with the Maton MS500 guitar.
 However this amp will work equally well with other guitars (e.g. Strat / Gibson).
 This is largely due to the Princeton Chorus having a relatively simple, but very flexible electronic design.
 It allows a guitarist plenty of scope to adjust their sound without getting bogged down with too many features, controls and endless tweaking.

 The amp works fine with effects pedals or just on its own.
 The built-in Overdrive, Chorus and Spring Reverb offering an excellent range of sounds.
 For what it's worth, when using the Overdrive, the Fender Princeton Chorus comes about as close to a tube sound as a solid state amplifier is likely to get (that's going to ruffle feathers :-)

 Note however, that this particular amp is the 'all analogue' version (read: zero Digital Signal Processing).
 The now rather dated IC (Integrated Circuit) technology employed in this Princeton Chorus won't be as quiet/clean as newer amps might be.
 While this might not matter on stage, it will be an issue in a recording studio.
 The Fender Princeton Chorus is definitely a work-horse amp and not a show pony.

-Based on comments from various forums, most people who own a Princeton Chorus or have owned one, regard this amp quite highly.
+Based on comments from various forums, most people who own a Princeton Chorus or who have previously owned one, regard this amp quite highly.
 What follows is a no-holds barred personal assessment.

 • Fender Support USA - Fender Princeton Chorus User Manual